j o n a t h a n s p e n c e . c o m

 The Malazan Book of The Fallen - Stephen Erikson

-These books are currently only published in the UK and Canada and not in the US.
-After reading some rave reviews I imported them and was blown away.
-They are by far the freshest best written fantasy in a very long time.
+I imported the first few books of this series when they were only available in the UK and was blown away.
+They are by far the freshest and best written epic fantasy in some time.
 The world of these books is dark, complicated, and textured, and Erikson drops you right into the middle of events without explaining what is going on.
 Once you think you finally have it figured out, you find out a key piece of information and the whole thing twists.
 I have never read a series where it seems like the author has such a solid vision of where he is going and how he will get there.
 Conversations and actions in the first book that did not make a lot of sense at the time suddenly become clear two or three books further in.
 There is a huge cast of characters, yet the pacing stays even as he rotates the viewpoint between them.
-Fortunately, the books have been picked up for publication in the US starting in 2004.
-If you enjoy fantasy, do yourself a favor and get your hands on these any way you can.
+Miraculously, the quality of each successive book has just gone up.
+If you enjoy epic fantasy, do yourself a favor and try these.
+The first book is somewhat confusing and hard to get into, but by the second book everything gels and it’s hard to put them down.

 Hyperion Cantos - Dan Simmons